Minoritier/2018.M1.ASP/README.md

   * Register on Github.com and send your ID to TA via email.
 Use your __full name__ in your profile.
 Accept invitation to the [PHBS organization](https://github.com/orgs/PHBS/people) from TA.
 Install [Github Desktop](https://desktop.github.com/) (available on `Machine Learning` [CMS](http://cms.phbs.pku.edu.cn/claroline/course/index.php?cid=FN570)).
   * Install [Anaconda](https://www.anaconda.com/download/) Python distribution (__3.X version__, 2.X version).
 Anaconda distribution is core Python + useful scientific computation libraries (e.g., numpy, scipy, pandas) + package management system (pip or conda)
   * Send the screenshot of both softwares installed to TA.
 (Example: [Github Desktop](files/Choi_Jaehyuk_Github.png), [Anaconda Spyder](files/Choi_Jaehyuk_Python.png))

-## Course Project:

-You are very welcome to do the project on your own original idea and you will get additional credit for that.
-Otherwise, pick one from my suggestions which are basically understanding and implementing literatures.
-The github repository for the project should be consist of

-* Core implementation (.py): python class and functions
-  * Make sure to comment in detail.
-  * Put them in a separate subfolder (e.g., option_models) Do not mix with testing/manual notebook files
-* Documentation/Manual (.ipynb): one Jupyter notebook file briefly describing the method (base theory, equations, SDE, strength/weakness, etc), the function prototype and arguments (manual style) and the usage examples
-  * The best examples are from numpy documentation: [example](https://docs.scipy.org/doc/numpy-1.10.1/reference/routines.polynomials.hermite.html)
-* Validation/Test (.ipynb): one Jupyter notebook file briefly test the code/model.
-  * Be a bit creative here
-  * BSM/Normal model: make sure to include the analytic-vs-numerical risk test.
-  * SV (SABR/Heston): make sure that the price converge to BSM/Normal if alpha(vov parameter) goes to 0
-  * Spread/Basket: make sure that the price is same as single asset BSM if the weigit is 1 for only one asset and zero otherwise.

-Other guidelines for the course project:
-* The contribution will be individually graded.
-Make sure to show the contribution via github desktop commits (not online upload).
-* The presentation next week doesn't have to be complete.
-Show your plan and understanding so far, e.g. function prototypes & arguments, etc and the tests to put on.

 ## Classes:
 * Lectures: Tues & Fri 1:30 – 3:20 PM